jlchereau/Portfolio/README.md

 ![Oversampled](oversampled.png)

 65% is not great.
 This proves there is not enough correlation between the features (key financial metrics) and the labels (Zacks ranks) to make a classifier that replicates Zacks rankings.
 Goind forward, other features might be needed, especially to reflect the progression in stock price time series and financial history (growth, dividends).
 Nevertheless this was a comprehensive and interesting learning experience, as it demonstrates the difficulty to select a relevant set of features to build a machine learning model.

+Note: there are a certain number of warnings suggesting to increase max_iter=1000 in the MLPClassifier parameters.
+With a value of 2000, Bayesian optimisation takes 1 hour but reaches a score of 77.4%.
+There are still a number of such warnings though.
+The recommended optimal configuration becomes:
+- activation: 'tanh',
+- alpha: 0.31622776601683794,
+- hidden_layer_sizes: (93, 105),
+- learning_rate: 'adaptive',
+- solver: 'lbfgs'